-- Call Unstructured to get the Privacy Enhanced Mail (PEM) version of the public key for your Unstructured user account.
+- Call Unstructured to get the RSA public key associated with your Unstructured user account.

-- Use this PEM to encrypt your plain-text secret locally.
+- Use this key to encrypt your plaintext secret locally.

 - Register the encrypted version of the secret with your Unstructured account.
 Unstructured returns a unique ID for the registered secret, along with the type of encryption that was used.